 Each model that can be seen above has been carefully researched and selected due to their competitive prices and numerous positive reviews.
 The full spec sheet of each can be viewed on their respective product pages on Amazon.
 You are encouraged to do your own research of each model and come to your own conclusion about what racquet is ultimately going to be the best for you.

-If you still can’t make up your mind about what model to purchase and you don’t have the time to visit a sports store, you can always watch videos of players using the best tennis racquet on video sites such as Vimeo and YouTube and learn from their opinions and advice.
+If you still can’t make up your mind about what model to purchase and you don’t have the time to visit a sports store, you can always watch videos of players using the best tennis racquet on video sites such as YouTube and learn from their opinions and advice.

 As a final note of caution, it is important that you only buy from verified merchants when looking for the best tennis racquet, as there are fraudulent and imitation models of the most popular brands out there if you choose not to buy from credible retailers such as sports stores and Amazon.